Phoebe Mills

-Phoebe Mills (born November 2, 1972, in Northfield, Illinois) is an American attorney and Olympic medalist who has been active in the sports of artistic gymnastics, diving, speed skating and snowboarding.
+Phoebe Mills (born November 2, 1972) is an American attorney and Olympic medalist who has been active in the sports of artistic gymnastics, diving, speed skating and snowboarding.

 Personal life

 Before becoming a gymnast, Mills was a record-holding competitive speed skater.
 Her brother, Nathaniel Mills, competed in speed skating at the 1992 Winter Olympics, the 1994 Winter Olympics, and the 1998 Winter Olympics, and her sister Jessica Mills won the 1989 World Junior Figure Skating Championships.

-Mills attended New Trier High School, before transferring for his senior year to Spanish River Community High School.
+Mills attended New Trier High School, before transferring for her senior year to Spanish River Community High School.
 She is a 2004 graduate of Vermont Law School, with a degree in environmental law.
 Following her graduation from law school, she owned her own small environmental law firm near Londonderry, Vermont.
 She currently resides in California directing Woodward at Tahoe.
 She is married and has a young daughter.